ahm10/impulso/README.md

 2. Exported graph and JSON are available for review.

 3. It is command line interface like SQL.
 So do not have instructions listed at the moment.

+# Medium - preprocess

+## Extract unique tags - steps :heavy_check_mark:

+- Folder : Medium_data_preprocess
+- Script to run: unique_tags.py
+- Settings in script: The script reads content files from the adjacent "data" folder.
+So please make sure all content files you want to process are placed in there.
+- Output data: All unique tags with their total occurances have been logged into a CSV file in "op" folder.

+*P.S.* For environment setup, use the requirements.txt available in given folder.